JordanSantiagoYT/FNF-JS-Engine/README.md

 - Built in Song Credits! (on chart editor)
 - Spam modules! (for the DnB fans)

-There is like lots and lots of stuff i've missed, but at least you would like those features built in **JS ENGINE**
+There is like lots and lots of stuff i've missed, but at least you would like those features built in **Patos Engine**

 # Screenshots